-First positive Covid-19 case reported in Henry County, Ill.
+UPDATE: Second positive Covid-19 case reported in Henry County, Ill.

+The Henry County Health Department says they have second confirmed case of COVID-19 in the county.

+The positive case is a man in his 60's.The department says they are identifying and contacting all close contacts.

-Henry County, Ill.
-(KWQC)- The Henry County Health Department and the Illinois Department of Public Health announced the first Henry County resident to test positive for coronavirus disease (COVID-19).
+ORGINAL: The Henry County Health Department and the Illinois Department of Public Health announced the first Henry County resident to test positive for coronavirus disease (COVID-19).

 The case is a female in her 20s.
 Federal privacy restrictions prohibit the release of any additional information regarding this case.
 Public health officials are identifying and contacting all close contacts.